-The recipe was inspired by Ricki Carroll’s Home Cheese Making, which is a very good book for the beginning or seasoned cheese maker.
-You can buy beginner cheese making kits from New England Cheese Making Supply on Amazon, as well as lipase, cheese salt and culture.
+The following recipe was inspired by Ricki Carroll’s Home Cheese Making, which is a very good book for the beginning or seasoned cheese maker.

 How to Make Feta Cheese